Dallas Temple Offers Mixed Reception to ISIS Leader’s Ex-Wife

 Tania and John continued to correspond until March 2015 when Graeme Wood published an article entitled What ISIS Really Wants in Atlantic magazine.
 ISIS ended any correspondence at that point.

 Thanks to a Turkish man on a motorcycle who helped the beleaguered family, Tania and the children made it to safety and shortly thereafter, to a new life in Texas.
 Tania has not been in touch and is not certain what happened to John but she tells the children he’s dead. [see Editor’s note below]

 Now a self-described atheist, Tania laments that, “You have to be miserable in order to deserve a place in the afterlife” if you are a Muslim.
 She also says the most challenging part of Islam is that you can’t be a real Muslim and participate in democracy.”

-Now the children live with their grandparents during the week and their mother on weekends, allowing Tania the time to focus on activism against religious dogma and to protect youth from joining groups that lead to radicalism.”
+Now the children live with their grandparents on weekends and their mother on weekends, allowing Tania the time to focus on activism against religious dogma and to protect youth from joining groups that lead to radicalism.”